MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 To use the editor:

-1. Open the [Power Apps portals studio](/getting-started/use-design-studio.md) to edit the content and components of the portal.
+1. Open the [design studio](/getting-started/use-design-studio.md) to edit the content and components of the portal.

 1. Navigate to the **Pages** workspace.